Gibberlings3/CowledMenace/README.md

 The second is the most obvious one: starting the Tanner quest in the Bridge district of Athkatla marks the first time you encounter the Twisted Rune and get involved in their business, even in the vanilla game.
 Following clues you receive from those engagements, as well as exploring around the Bridge and Temple Districts should help you progress.

 Some of the encounters in this mod happen in different fashion depending on the order in which you progress through the quest, and the actors you have encountered (and in which order).
 One encounter in particular varies greatly in difficulty depending on choices you've made in the game, outside of this quest.
 I have restored unused lines by Shangalar in the vanilla game, which I was quite surprised to find.
 A word of warning: the Twisted Rune are a powerful and ancient organisation... come prepared.
 The storyline gets completed in Throne of Bhaal, it is not possible to finish the quest while still being in Shadows of Amn.
 Also, if you wish to experience the full content, I recommend against bribing the Cowled Wizards.
+Fighting them to the last wave is the preferred option.

 ## Spoilers Section